 Preparation for Your Journey

-When travelling to Sri Lanka by private jet, passengers must ensure they have addressed visa requirements and packed accordingly for the tropical climate.
+When traveling to Sri Lanka by private jet, passengers should check visa requirements.
+They should also pack for the tropical climate.

 Visa Requirements

 Sri Lanka requires travellers to have a visa.
 Visitors can apply for an Electronic Travel Authorization (ETA) online before departure.
 The standard processing time for an ETA is 24-48 hours.
-It is crucial to check the passport’s expiration date; it must be valid for at least six months beyond entry into Sri Lanka.
+It is important to check the passport’s expiration date.
+It must be valid for at least six months after you enter Sri Lanka.

 Packing Essentials